-Ref# Consultee Method Date/Time Summary of Key text from representation Summary of Changes sought Summary of Council Response Response Received Keceiveu implementation of Policy SP4 Countryside Areas to be outside the scope of this partial review.
-The representation has not raised any issues of conformity with NPPF19 in relation to Policy SP4 Countryside Areas .
-9 Warren Hilton Highways England Email 27.03.2020 16:53 Highways England has been appointed by the Secretary of State for Transport as strategic highway company under the provisions of the Infrastructure Act 2015 and is the highway authority, traffic authority and street authority for the Strategic Road Network (SRN).
-We are responsible for the operating, managing capacity, maintaining and improving the SRN - the SRN is a critical national asset and as such we work to ensure that it operates and is managed in the public interest, both in respect of current activities and needs as well as in providing effective stewardship of its long-term operation and integrity.
+Ref # Consultee Method Date/Time Response Received Summary of Key text from representation Summary of Changes sought im to Tł cc C ł 9 Warren Hilton Highways England Email 27.03.2020 16:53 Highways England has been appointed by the Secretary of State for Transport as strategic highway company under the provisions of the Infrastructure Act 2015 and is the highway authority, traffic authority and street authority for the Strategic Road Network (SRN).
+We are responsible for the operating, managing capacity, maintaining and improving the SRN - the SRN is a critical national asset and as such we work to ensure that it operates and is managed in the public interest, both in respect of current activities and needs as well as in providing effective stewardship of its long- term operation and integrity.
 Clearly, highways form an important component of the review, but also note the Inspector's original report comments that (28) " when discussing the housing requirement, I consider that the highway constraints are overstated" and that in seeking to achieve higher levels of growth there was (74) "the need to focus significant development in locations that can be made sustainable and where the use of sustainable transport modes can be maximised is in my view not given sufficient weight in the [transport evidence] analysis".
 It is therefore clear that in securing higher levels of housing growth in the borough, it is the wider sustainability of access by different transport modes that must be considered and therefore inform the Review itself.
 In this way, there is now a need for Wyre Council to develop an updated transport evidence base to inform the Review, and one that is much broader - considering accessibility by and improvements to sustainable modes more seriously as well as highways.
 A wider transport impacts and needs study is required as part of the evidence base for the Local Plan review.
-This study should consider all modes of transport demand associated with the Plan growth.
-As stated in our comments at the Main Modifications stage, it is important to note that, whilst Highways England wishes to be involved with the development of the Wyre Council's transport evidence for the Local Plan rev A wider transport impacts and needs study is required as part of the evidence base for the Local Plan review.
+This study should consider all modes of transport for potential infrastructure solutions to support growth, and not just focus on seeing highways infrastructure as being the only answer without properly exploring any alternatives that could form part of a credible wider solution to increased transport demand ass It is therefore clear that in securing higher levels of housing growth in the borough, it is the wider sustainability of access by different transport modes that must be considered and therefore inform the Review itself.
+A wider transport impacts and needs study is required as part of the evidence base for the Local Plan review.
 This study should consider all modes of transport for potential infrastructure solutions to support growth, and not just focus on seeing highways infrastructure as being the only answer without properly exploring any alternatives that could form part of a credible wider solution to increased transport demand associated with the Plan growth.
 In this way, there is now a need for Wyre Council to develop an updated transport evidence base to inform the Review, and one that is much broader - considering accessibility by and improvements to sustainable modes more seriously as well as highways.
 It is for Wyre Council to argue that any new calculation of Objectively Assessed Housing Need reveals that the borough is now meeting its housing need requirement over the remainder of the Plan period.
-Should this be the case, Highways England sees no need for there to be any updated transport evidence base The Council is grateful for the level of detail and clarity provided by Highways England.
-This detail has been taken into account in setting the scope of this partial review.
-The position of Highways England, in relation to the need for and level of highways and transport evidence, should the local housing requirement figure be met in full by the WLP31 is welcomed and will inform the next steps of the partial review.
+Should this be the case, Highways England sees no need for there to be any updated transport evidence base requirement. thi Th the ev fig implementation of Policy SP4 Countryside Areas to be outside the scope of this partial review.